 Here’s how that works:

-In PvE, if your party leader owns a paid content drop, you will be able to play that content with them — including maps, gameplay and campaign.
+In PvE, if anyone in your party owns a paid content drop, you will be able to play that content with them – including maps, gameplay and campaign.

 No separation.
 No exclusion.
 No split.